 Permits may be purchased at the Cashier's Office on the San Marcos campus and at the Palomar College Escondido Center.
-They can also be purchased online with a credit card via the Register for Classes link at www.palomar. edu.
-Once payment has been received and mailing address confirmed, the permit will be mailed to the student.
-BOGW reduced-fee parking permits may be purchased at the Bursar's Office on the main campus.
+They may also be purchased online with a credit card via eServices at www.palomar.edu until midnight the day before the semester begins.
+Once payment has been received and the mailing address confirmed, the permit will be mailed to the student.
+BOGW reduced-fee parking permits\ may be purchased at the Cashier's Office on the main campus.
 Semester permits are only valid during dates printed on the permits.

-Only one discounted permit allowed per semester.
+\Only one discounted permit is allowed per semester.
 In order to be eligible for the lower fee, BOGW students must show proof of BOGW status by providing a print out of their Financial Aid status form at the time the permit is purchased.
-If a regular permit is purchased and the student becomes BOGW eligible at a later date, there will be no refunds issued.
+If a regular permit is purchased and the student becomes BOGW eligible at a later date, there will be no refund issued.

 One-day permits may be purchased for \$4 (fee is subject to change without further notice) from machines located in lots 3, 5, 9, 12 and the Escondido Center.
 Permits will be honored in student lots only.
-A two-hour visitor permit and an emergency/temporary one-day student permit may be obtained from the kiosk at the main campus entrance, the Campus Police Office, and the Escondido Center's Police Storefront.
-These permits are valid for designated time period, in designated spaces/lots only and along the roadway where parking is authorized.
+A two-hour visitor permit and an emergency/temporary one-day student permit may be obtained from the Campus Police Office and the Escondido Center's Police Storefront.
+These permits are valid for the designated time period, in designated spaces/lots only, and along the roadway where parking is authorized.
 Overnight parking is not allowed without prior approval from the College Police Department.
 Violators will be towed at owner's expense and/or cited.